marrinosnis/repos-master-changer/README.md

 > *Once again, make sure that you have set up correctly the path to `rootFolder` variable where the script can find all the folders with the matching pattern.*

 ## Ways of execution the script
-Now that everything is set up, there are several arguments that the script can be executed, but first make sure the script has execution permission.
+Now that everything is set up, there are several arguments that the script can be executed with, but first make sure the script has execution permission.
 If not enable it with the command `chmod +x gitReposEditor.sh`.

 | **Arguments**        | **Command**                              | Description                                                                                                                                                                                                                                                                                                                      |